Freshsales Review 2026: Is It Worth Your Money? (Honest Take)

 How long does Freshsales take to set up?

-Is Freshsales good for enterprise companies?
+Is Freshsales suitable for enterprise companies?

 How does Freshsales compare to HubSpot CRM?

-HubSpot's free CRM is more generous than Freshsales' free tier — it's not close, honestly.
-At paid tiers, Freshsales is roughly 2-2.5x cheaper than HubSpot Sales Hub Pro.
-HubSpot has stronger marketing integration and deeper reporting.
-Freshsales has better built-in communication tools — phone, WhatsApp — at comparable price points.
-For a pure sales team use case, the price difference makes Freshsales very compelling.
+HubSpot's free CRM is way more generous than what Freshsales offers — no contest.
+When you move to paid tiers, Freshsales costs roughly 2-2.5x less than HubSpot Sales Hub Pro.
+HubSpot's stronger on marketing integration and reporting.
+Freshsales has better built-in comms — phone, WhatsApp — at comparable pricing.
+For a pure sales team, the price difference makes Freshsales very appealing.